 “What I’m seeing with people is that they really want connection.
 They really want to care more, they want people to care about them, and I find people supporting my local businesses and deciding to choose me over a huge store like Amazon.
 I feel like that’s so intentional right now, and it just feels like the whole community wants to support each other.”

-With Faire’s wholesale platform, you can curate your store exactly to your liking by shopping from over 15,000 independent brands all in one place.
-Both Amy and Keri used the platform to shop for inventory for their new retail stores.
+Faire’s wholesale platform allows brands to sell products to over 170,000 retailers.
+Both Amy and Keri used the platform to shop for new and unique brands for their retail stores.

 “I cannot sing Faire’s praises enough,” Amy said.
 “It’s really an incredible platform.
-I’m so thankful for it because I know the grind to get product.”
+I’m so thankful for it.”

 New to Faire?
 Click here to learn more.